 Revolve NTNU is an independent student organization at the Norwegian University of Science and Technology.
-The team consists of 64 members who work voluntarily parallel to full time engineering studies.
-The members are from 13 engineering fields and all years of study.
+The team consists of 67 members who work voluntarily parallel to full time engineering studies.
+The members are from 21 different fields of study and are from all years of study.

 To develop and build a race car from scratch in one year is a challenging task that demands numerous engineering fields, extraordinary dedication and hard earned resources.
 Every year a new team of students take on the complex and comprehensive project to make the transition from students to fully capable engineers.